omnius-labs/lxna-cs/README.md

 - Official Documentation: https://docs.omnius-labs.com/
 - Icons provided by: https://icooon-mono.com/

-## Contributing

-If you would like to contribute to this project, please contact us through [Issues](https://github.com/omnius-labs/lxna-cs/issues) or [Pull Requests](https://github.com/omnius-labs/lxna-cs/pulls) on GitHub.

 ## License

 This project is released under the MIT License.
 For more details, please refer to the [LICENSE](LICENSE.txt) file.

+## Contribution

+If you would like to contribute to this project, please contact us through [Issues](https://github.com/omnius-labs/axus-daemon-rs/issues) or [Pull Requests](https://github.com/omnius-labs/axus-daemon-rs/pulls) on GitHub.